 - And the school would have to offer a film program.

-And while the school did not have a formal film program, it was a great experience.
+And while the college wasn’t exactly a film school, it was a great experience.
 I mean, at least there were woman (Huge education and nursing school!!!).
 And as a result, I forgot about my film passion – for a bit…

 It wasn’t until my senior year of college, when I once again caught the film bug.